 What is the Affidavit of Merit in a Michigan Medical Malpractice Lawsuit?

-However, in the meantime, it is worth becoming familiar with the Michigan Affidavit of Merit law.
-Hopefully, this knowledge will aid you in understanding your rights as well as help you along the path to the compensation, justice, and fair treatment that you deserve.
+In the meantime, it is worth becoming familiar with the Michigan Affidavit of Merit law.
+Hopefully, this knowledge can aid you in understanding your rights as well as help you along the path to the compensation, justice, and fair treatment that you deserve.

-Logically, an Affidavit of Merit basically just means a written statement confirming that the plaintiff has a legitimate medical malpractice complaint in Michigan.
+An Affidavit of Merit means a written statement confirming that the plaintiff has a legitimate medical malpractice complaint in Michigan.
 It’s a piece of paper that indicates to the courts that a former patient and present plaintiff have a legitimate claim that deserves attention.

 - It’s a statement that certifies that a health professional agrees with the plaintiff’s complaint.

-- The health professional in question must have the same medical specialty as the defendant or the medical professional accused of harming the plaintiff.
+- The health professional must have the same medical specialty as the defendant or the medical professional accused of harming the plaintiff.

 - The Affidavit must include: